yourvaiqbal/ecommerce-sql-analysis/README.md

 Project Overview

-This project analyzes the Brazilian Olist e-commerce dataset using SQL, following an end-to-end workflow from raw data ingestion to dashboard-ready analytical tables.
+This project builds an end-to-end SQL data pipeline to transform raw Brazilian e-commerce data into a structured analytical model for business decision-making.

-The project demonstrates data cleaning, transformation, dimensional modeling, and business metric generation.
+It simulates a real-world analytics workflow, starting from raw data ingestion to dashboard-ready datasets.

+Key capabilities demonstrated:

+* Designing layered data architecture (staging → warehouse)
+* Data cleaning and validation
+* Building dimensional models (fact and dimension tables)
+* Generating business-ready metrics

+⸻

+Business Impact

+This project enables:

+* Monitoring revenue performance over time
+* Understanding customer purchasing behavior
+* Identifying high-performing products and regions
+* Supporting data-driven decision making

+The final dataset is designed to be directly connected to BI tools such as Power BI, Tableau, or Looker Studio.

 ⸻